Back to all posts

 There’s no shame in calling for backup.
 You can follow every online tutorial perfectly and still have a toilet that won’t quit running.
 If you’ve tried adjusting the float, changing the flapper, and checking the chain with no success, it’s a clear sign that the problem is more stubborn than it appears.
 Instead of spending another afternoon troubleshooting, this is the perfect time to call a professional.
 We can take the stress off your shoulders and get your toilet back in working order quickly.
 If you’ve reached the end of your DIY rope, feel free to contact us for a fast and reliable fix.

-You Notice Signs of Water Damage
+If You Spot Any Signs of Water Damage

 A running toilet isn’t just an annoying sound; it can be a symptom of a bigger problem and lead to serious consequences.
 One of the first signs is a sudden spike in your water bill, as a running toilet can waste hundreds of gallons of water.
 You should also listen for unusual noises like gurgling or bubbling, which can indicate a blockage in the plumbing system.
 Other red flags include water stains on the ceiling below the bathroom, a damp or soft floor around the toilet base, or a toilet that feels wobbly.
 These are urgent signs that require immediate attention, so don’t hesitate to call for emergency plumbing services.